rmcwilliam/flashgame/README.md

     }
 }`

-If the user could not be created, you should receive status code 422and ...
+If the user could not be created, you should receive status code 422 and ...

 `{
     "errors": [